-- Imvamune® vaccine is not authorized for use in persons under 18 years of age, and has not been studied in this age group, although it has been offered to children as PEP in previous United Kingdom mpox incidents as cited in UK PEP guidance.
-Clinical trials have studied other vaccines (TB and malaria) using Modified Vaccinia Ankara (MVA) as a vector in children with a reassuring safety profile. - Additional risk/benefit discussion is indicated for persons under 18 years of age prior to receiving vaccine as post-exposure vaccination.
-For the process of setting up infectious disease consults for mpox post-exposure vaccination in pediatric populations, please refer to Appendix C.
+Imvamune® is not authorized for use in persons under 18 years of age, however, off-label use in pediatric populations may be considered for those that meet criteria for pre- or post-exposure vaccination.
+Imvamune® may be given on a case-by-case basis at the health care provider's discretion, after a risk/benefit discussion.
+Although the use of Imvamune® has not been studied in this age group, it has been offered to children as PEP in previous United Kingdom mpox incidents as cited in UK PEP guidance.
+Clinical trials have studied other vaccines (TB and malaria) using Modified Vaccinia Ankara (MVA) as a vector in children with a reassuring safety profile.

+For the process of setting up infectious disease consults for mpox post-exposure vaccination in pediatric populations, please refer to Appendix B.